south-american-cowboy/Proxmox/README.md

 ## GitHub Actions

-Releases are automatically created when tags matching `v*` are pushed.
-This workflow runs for tags created from any branch.
+Releases are automatically created on every push to any branch.
+Each release includes the branch name and uses the version format `v.yy.ddd.N`, where `yy` is the two-digit year, `ddd` is the day of the year, and `N` is the commit number.